anchvo/pp2-synonym-quiz-game/README.md

  - Featured in the website tab along with the title, the included Favicon shows an open book to the theme of the website and the title.
  - The Favicon will allow the user to get a first idea of what the website is about and clarifies the title by showing what kind of Game Space they can expect.

+ - Note that due to an unfixed bug, the Favicon is currently not showing.

 - __Start Page__